 This will initiate the Diskpart utility inside of the Command Prompt.
 Then type in either-

 These commands will help you in either listing all the Disks connects or all the partitions on those disks formed.

 From here, you will have to choose one command depending on the list command you entered.

 select disk #

 Hit Enter.
 This will select the Disk or Partition you want to select.

 Finally, type in-

 Hit Enter.
-This will clean your drive.
+This will remove all your data and clean your drive.